IOC vs Existing Systems

 IOC difference: IOC reaches neglected circuits, plug loads, pumps, valves, and routine loads in legacy buildings and portfolios.

-SPAN / Smart Panels
+Smart Panels

-Smart panels modernize the panel.
+Smart panels modernize panel control.

 Demand Response